 - 6. Net gain on sale of assets has been included as income in the example presented.
 If a net loss on sale of assets is budgeted then this should be presented as an expense in table 4.3. - 7.
-Regulation 10(f) of the Regulations require that the budget includes a list of grants by type and source, classified as to recurrent grants to be used to fund operating expenditure, recurrent grants to be used to fund capital expenditure, non-recurrent grants to be used to fund operating expenditure, or non-recurrent grants to be used to fund capital expenditure.
+Regulation 10(f) of the Regulations require that the budget includes a list of grants by type and source, classified as to recurrent grants to be used to fund operating expenditure, recurrent grants to be used to fund capital expenditure, non-recurrent grants to be used to fund operating expenditure, or non-recurrent grants to be used to fund operating expenditure, or non-recurrent grants to be used to fund operating expenditure.